Friends at the Table

-Friends at the Table is an actual play indie podcast hosted by Austin Walker.
+Friends at the Table is an actual play podcast hosted by Austin Walker.
 The podcast has been active since September 2014, and episodes are released weekly.
 The collaboration between the gamemaster and the players is a major component of the show, in contrast to many tabletop role-playing games where the gamemaster has total control over worldbuilding.

 Production

 The show is an actual play podcast, but due to its heavy editing, the show is similar in presentation to a radio drama or audiobook.
-Players on the show contribute to the worldbuilding more than in many tabletop role-playing games, where worldbuilding is often left to the gamemaster.
+Players on the show contribute to worldbuilding more than in many tabletop role-playing games, where worldbuilding is often left to the gamemaster.
 The show has been producing episodes since September 2014, and releases episodes on a weekly basis.